Philippine one hundred-peso note

 The Philippine one hundred-peso note (Filipino: Sandaang Piso) (₱100) is a denomination of Philippine currency.
 Philippine president Manuel A. Roxas is currently featured on the front side of the bill, while the Mayon Volcano and the whale shark (locally known as butanding) are featured on the reverse side.

-The polymer version, first introduced in December 2024 features the Palawan peacock-pheasant on its obverse side while its reverse side has similar design elements with the cotton-abacá version and it will be in circulation starting December 23, 2024, in limited quantities and in the Greater Manila area.
+The polymer version, first introduced in December 19, 2024 features the Palawan peacock-pheasant on its obverse side while its reverse side has similar design elements to the cotton-abacá version and it will be in circulation starting December 23, 2024, in limited quantities and in the Greater Manila area.